jakobzhao/geog4572/wk06/wk06_3_lec12/readme.md

 **Learning Objectives**

 - Understand how to create a simple web icon.
-- Tips in using illustrator.
+- Tips of using illustrator.

 In this lecture, we are designing a camera icon using Adobe Illustrator.
 Adobe Illustrator is a vector graphics editor developed and marketed by Adobe Systems.
 The latest version, Illustrator CC 2017, is the twenty-first generation in the product line.